sohaibilyas/sohaibilyas/README.md

-# Salam Everyone :wave:
+# :wave:
-Sohaib Ilyas, from Pakistan.
-Most of the time I'm writing Laravel & Vuejs, sometimes Nodejs.
+Most of the time I'm writing Laravel, Vuejs and Facebook API.

 ## Projects